kmiklas/Ritchie/README.md

 ## Client/Initiator

 Separate clients are available: one for Linux/Mac, a second for Windows.
+This enables the Windows peeps to work with the code in Visual Studio, generate solution files and all sorts of Microsoft-specific stuff, use winsock2.h, etc., without cluttering the Linux files.

-Portability was just too difficult to maintain with the vast difference between Linux/UNIX/Mac socket implementations and Winsock2.h.
-Forgive me for throwing in the towel and let the split occur, so that Visual Studio can do its thing with the Windows version of the initiator.
-Every man has his limit, and reached mine.
+I know, in a perfect world, this code would be perfectly portable, and we would have exactly one code base for all platforms.
+Please don't judge me.

 # Change Log